 Alas, my new favourite face cream was born!

 One jar usually lasts about 4 to 6 months, depending on the season.
 In the winter I slather it on thick at night and wake up with hydrated glowing skin.
-During the day I use a minimal amount massaged well into dry spots; be sure to massage well otherwise you might end up with a greasy look.
-In the Summer I love to use this cream to quench my skin’s thirst after a long hot day in the sun (it’s amazing on sunburn) and as of course at night.
+During the day I massage a minimal amount into dry spots only — be sure to massage well otherwise you might end up with a greasy look.
+In the Summer I love to use this cream to quench my skin’s thirst after a long hot day in the sun (it’s amazing at soothing sunburns).

 Hydrating Face Cream

-Store in an air-tight glass jar for up to 6 months.
+Store in an air-tight, dark coloured, glass jar for up to 6 months.

-*If you’re sensitive to essential oils or allergic to plants in the lavender or tea tree families, be sure to leave them out.
-Don’t worry even without essential oil this is still a great cream.
+*If you’re sensitive to essential oils, or allergic to plants in the lavender or tea tree families, be sure to leave them out.
+Don’t worry even without essential oils this is still a great cream.